byte-foundry/tutorial-content/README.md

 - **Index.js**:  This file contains an object `TutorialContent` which import the markdown content of all the courses, parse them and offers a getter in order to get the content and the additional information
 - **prepare-kirby.js**:  a post-build script that require the final library, generating the kirby static files.
 It erases everything in the libKirby folder and generates the new files getting the information from the UMD library.
+- **copy-assets.js**:  a post-build script that require the final library and copy all the tutorial assets in the right libKirby folder.

-### The *static* folder
+### The *content* folder

-The *static* folder contains the markdown files for the course.
-Only one markdown file is needed per course.
+The *content* folder contains the markdown files for the course.
+Only one markdown file and the relative images are needed per course.

 ### The *lib* and *libKirby* folder